check-spelling/check-spelling-docs/Feature:-SARIF-output.md

 ## Enabling

-Sarif support is still very experimental, but the general idea is that you need to give it permissions to write security-events and you need to tell the action to generate them.
+SARIF support is still very experimental, but the general idea is that you need to give it permissions to write security-events and you need to tell the action to generate them.

-Note that you may be able to drop the `comment` job entirely if you enable sarif.
+Note that you may be able to drop the `comment` job entirely if you enable SARIF.
 It's still early, hopefully it'll be clear whether this is in fact correct soon.

 ```workflow
 jobs: